 It slows you down to get back on track by gaining the memories and action steps of one particular task you put aside.
 This cognitive switch occurred switching between tasks is going to make the brain works harder compared to focus on one task at a time.
 Besides, switching between tasks also leads to more mistakes and errors made.

-Multitasking reduces the ability to stay focus.
 As the habit of multitasking built up, you will find yourself very hard to stay focus.
 Our brain used to shut off (or ignore) certain senses/information to reduce the workload while focusing on doing something.
-By involved in multitasking frequently, your brain starts to get confuse with which signal to ignore.
+By involved in multitasking frequently, your brain starts to get confused with which signal to ignore.

 This may be helpful for our ancestor to survive, by having a wider and higher sensitivity with the surrounding – to keep them safe from the wild.
 But at the era of information overload and media abundance, highly sensitive senses may cause a serious issue on staying focus, and thus lower the performance and productivity.

-Multitasking kills your willpower.
 How does this happen?
-First, multitasking divides your focus on an important task on hand – it slows downs your decision-making and critical thinking process.
+First, multitasking divides your focus on an important task at hand – it slows downs your decision-making and critical thinking process.
 Besides, it wears out your brain faster.
-As your brain get tired, so as your willpower.
+As your brain gets tired, so as your willpower.

 This will lead to a bigger (negative) impact with the snowballing effect.
 With lower willpower, you’re getting less thing done and that directly create the destructive emotions inside you.
 And thus, these emotions are further draining your willpower.